Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

-> Note: again, the example is a bit silly in that we're handling everything within a single file, whereas in reality the consumer won't have access to the original interface/implementation code like we do here (so just use your imagination 🙂).
+> **NOTE**: Again, the example is a bit silly in that we're handling everything within a single file, whereas in reality the consumer won't have access to the original interface/implementation code like we do here (so just use your imagination 🙂).

 The output of the above code is as follows: